alazaritt/alazaritt.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design to detect audio through a microphone and send a signal to a separate board to turn on and off a set of lights.
+This schematic is designed to detect audio through a microphone and send a signal to a separate board to turn on and off a set of lights.

 ![schematic](https://github.com/alazaritt/alazaritt.github.io/blob/main/docs/04-Schematic/individual%20schematic%20ss.png?raw=true)